BTW-Community/TexturePackConverter/FORMATTING.md

 `"configs"` holds all the mapping names (Needs to match with the mapping JSON, see above)

 `"vanilla"` is a list of options (Name needs to match with the config above).
-Add to here if you want to be able to enable or disable the conversion of this directory in the Options window.
-If it is not present here it is true by default and can't be toggled in the Options Window.
+Add to here if you want to be able to enable or disable the conversion of this directory in the org.tpc.Options window.
+If it is not present here it is true by default and can't be toggled in the org.tpc.Options Window.